-Exploration with the target ministries of funding innovations (e.g. matched funding with gradual RGC uptake) and experimentation and trials of new ways of working to jointly solve service delivery problems in both sectors are anticipated.
+Exploration with the target ministries of funding innovations (e.g. matched funding with gradual RGC uptake) and experimentation and trials of new ways of working to jointly solve service delivery problems (e.g. social enterprise approaches) in both sectors are anticipated.